lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ## Composing an Email

 ```
-Now that we've written the complete article and have done some keyword research, I want your help composing an email to send to my subscribed target audience.
+Now I want your help composing an email to send to my subscribed target audience.
 I want the subject to be attention-grabbing and curiosity inducing.
 If you think emojis would add to that, add emojis as you see fit.
-Start by generating 20 of your best options for a subject line.
+Start by generating 10 of your best options for a subject line.
+Before each variation, I want you to think through what a good subject line would be and elaborate on your reasoning before you write out the subject.
 ```

 ```
 I chose the following for the subject line:

 I want the body of the email to be conversational and intriguing to maximize click through rate and in the first-person singular ("I" instead of "we").
 I want the email to sound like I am addressing a single person in my target audience.
 I also want the paragraphs to be really short with 1-2 sentences each.
+Remember any notes I made earlier about the email.

-I want a call to action inline in the paragraphs, but also a stand-alone button.
-I want you to indicate where the button should be placed by using square brackets and the text I should use for the button, e.g. [Call to action text], replacing "Call to action text" with your own text.
+I want 2 calls to action: 1 call to action inline in the middle of a sentence or paragraph, and another as a stand-alone button between paragraphs.
+I want you to indicate where the call to action and the button should be placed by using square brackets and the text I should use for the call to action, e.g. [Call to action text], replacing "Call to action text" with your own text.
 Generate your best email body.
 ```

 Iterate and provide edits as necessary.

 ```
 Generate a list of 20 options for the call-to-action button's text.
 I want the call-to-action text to be written from the perspective of the reader.
 For example, "I want more".
+Before each variation, I want you to think through what a good call-to-action text would be and elaborate on your reasoning before you write out the call-to-action text.
 ```

 ```
 I choose the following for the call to action button text:

 Next, I want the preview text to be a sneak preview of what's inside the email and the article and add to the curiosity sentiment.
-Generate 20 of your best preview texts.
+Generate 10 of your best preview texts.
+Before each variation, I want you to think through what a good preview text line would be and elaborate on your reasoning before you write out the preview text.
 ```

 ## Social Media